Union Pacific Yard Slugs and Other Hump Yard Motive Power

 "The company's first mechanical products were the Mannix Sled and Mannix Plow, both developed in the late 1950s.
 The Mannix Sled was a device towed behind a locomotive which raised the rails and ties and cleared the ballast between the ties (a process known as "skeletonizing").
 The Mannix Sled would be followed by a work crew that manually refilled the empty space with clean ballast.
 The Mannix Plow was a device that lifted both rails and ties, while three blades passed below them and removed all the ballast.
 This left the ties and rail lying on bare earth; a large work crew followed, lifting the rails again and replacing the ballast.
 The concept of lifting the rails and ties was counterintuitive, but it revolutionized rail bed rehabilitation."

-(Read Loram's web page about ballast cleaning and undercutting) (Also, there are several Youtube videos online showing the process.)
+(There are several Youtube videos online showing the ballast undercutting process.)

 The ex-GP9B slug retirements began in 1982 when S3 was involved in a wreck at North Platte.
 Because of the abundance of available secondary road power that could be used for switching duties (the GP30s and GP35s) the slug was retired rather than repaired, and was scrapped by UP at Omaha in early September 1982.